BF-FrontEnd-class-2024/group1-loruki-rebuild/planning/development-strategy.md

 ### Logic: user story

-- a _logic_ task -> this will become one issue
+- [ ] Implement the basic project structure.
+- [ ] Set up necessary HTML, CSS, and JavaScript files.
-  - [ ] some checkboxes for this task
+- [ ] Clone the Loruki website assets (images, stylesheets, etc.) for reference.
-  - [ ] these will be copy-pasted into the issue
+- [ ] Create a simple navigation structure.

 ### Interface: user story

-- an _interface_ task -> this will become one issue
-  - [ ] some checkboxes for this task
+- [ ] Design and implement the homepage layout.
-  - [ ] these will be copy-pasted into the issue
+- [ ] Customize the Loruki website styles to match the original or add creative modifications.

 ### Interaction: user story

-- an _interaction_ task -> this will become one issue
-  - [ ] some checkboxes for this task
+- [ ] Implement any necessary interactivity using JavaScript.
-  - [ ] these will be copy-pasted into the issue
+- [ ] Ensure responsive design for various screen sizes.
+- [ ] Validate user inputs or actions, providing feedback as needed.

 ### Documentation: user story

-- a _documentation_ task -> this will become one issue
-  - [ ] some checkboxes for this task
+- [ ] Document the project setup process for other team members.
+- [ ] Create a README file explaining the purpose of the project, setup instructions, and any additional notes.
-  - [ ] these will be copy-pasted into the issue
+- [ ] Add comments to the codebase for better understanding and future reference.